filecoin-project/devgrants/open-grants/blockchain-solution-for-artificial-intelligence-using-filecoin.md

-To submit a proposal, please create a PR against this template in this repo.
-Please title your file `open-proposal-title.md`, replacing `title` with the name of your project.

 # Open Grant Proposal: `Blockchain Solution for Artificial Intelligence: Machine Learning Dataset and Modeling Storage Using Filecoin`

-**Name of Project:Blockchain Solution for Artificial Intelligence: Machine Learning Dataset and Modeling Storage Using Filecoin**
+**Name of Project: Blockchain Solution for Artificial Intelligence: Machine Learning Dataset and Modeling Storage Using Filecoin**

 **Proposal Category:** `app-dev`

-**Proposer:** `RiveringAI`
+**Proposer:** `RiveringAI (WillTechMusing)`

 **Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** "Yes"

 # Project Description

 Machine Learning (ML) has grown significantly in various industries in recent years.
-ML practitioners from businesses AI teams to inndividual data scientists face multiple data storage related challenges: storing and maintaining good datasets with ground truth labels, and keeping track of variances of different ML modeling files that are produced by data scientists during the production lifecycle.
+ML practitioners from businesses AI teams to inndividual data scientists face multiple data storage related challenges: finding proven and good dataset, storing and maintaining them with ground truth labels, and keeping track of variances of different ML modeling files that are produced by data scientists during the experiment and production lifecycle.
 These data files typically are stored internally, or through AWS / Azure / GCP cloud by many individuals or teams but not organized properly, difficult to version, reference or share.

 In particular, Deep Learning, a type of machine learning and artificial intelligence (AI), requires data scientists to use large datasets to train models that imitates the way humans gain certain types of knowledge.
 These large dataset (in NLP) can have billions of words or sentences in hundreds of GBs or TBs in size which post challenges in storage and management.